MundoDele Spanish Grammar

 After this conjugation overview, continue with the present subjunctive and irregular verbs.
 These two pages give the strongest foundation for the rest of the Spanish subjunctive system.

-Learn Spanish grammar with MundoDele
+Learn Spanish subjunctive conjugation with MundoDele

-If Spanish subjunctive conjugation feels confusing, this lesson gives you a structured overview of the main forms: hable, haya hablado, tuviera and hubiera hablado.
+If Spanish subjunctive conjugation feels confusing, this guide gives you a structured overview of the main forms: hable, haya hablado, tuviera and hubiera hablado.
 From here, you can move into the detailed form pages and practise each pattern step by step.

 FAQ: Spanish subjunctive conjugation